apollographql/apollo-server/docs/source/features/subscriptions.md

 const pubsub = new PubSub();
 ```

 Subscriptions are another root level type, similar to Query and Mutation.
-To start, we need add to add the `Subscription` type to our schema:
+To start, we need to add the `Subscription` type to our schema:

 ```js line=2-4
 const typeDefs = gql`